v3rmine/cwtch-server/README.md

 and run it.
 It stores all Cwtch data in a Volume at `/var/lib/cwtch` so if you want the server data to persist you would run

-`docker run openpriv/cwtch-server -v /var/lib/cwtch/server01:/var/lib/cwtch`
+`docker run -v /var/lib/cwtch/server01:/var/lib/cwtch openpriv/cwtch-server`

 to create a persistent container you might try a command like:

-`docker run openpriv/cwtch-server --name cwtch -v /var/lib/cwtch/server01:/var/lib/cwtch --restart always`
+`docker run --name cwtch -v /var/lib/cwtch/server01:/var/lib/cwtch --restart always openpriv/cwtch-server`